 RULE 26.1.
 Mentions of Standing Committee Includes Select Committee. - Any reference in these rules to standing committees shall extend to select committees unless the context requires otherwise.

 RULE 27.
-List of Standing Committees and Permanent Subcommittees. - The standing committees and permanent subcommittees thereof are:
+List of Standing Committees. - The standing committees thereof are: Committees